 Supportive Housing Programs

 The U.S. Department of Housing and Urban Development has programs specific to disabled adults.
 The objective is to provide housing assistance and access to supportive services so that despite a disability, low income adults with disabilities can live as independently as possible.
-The Section 811 program and Project Rental Assistance, implemented in 2012, support very low income households – those within 30 to 50 percent of the median income for the area – and at least one disabled adult.
+The Section 811 Project Rental Assistance Program, implemented in 2012, support very low income households – those within 30 to 50 percent of the median income for the area – and at least one disabled adult.

 Group Housing Options